Last Updated: May 2026 | papajohns-menus.us

 The Steak & Mushroom, with its garlic truffle sauce, shows what this program could be.
 If Papa Johns applies that same willingness to use a distinctive, purposeful sauce to future sandwich flavors, this category has real potential.

-How does a $7$7.99 Papa Johns sandwich actually stack up against the chains that have been doing this for decades?
+How does a Papa Johns sandwich around the $7.99 range stack up against chains that specialize in sandwiches?

 Where Papa Johns wins: